garethadavies/jquery.spaceSaver/README.md

 });
 ```

-**NOTE:** The DOM must be rendered before you initialise the plugin so that it can access the elements height.
+**NOTE:** The DOM must be rendered before you initialise the plugin so that it can access the element's height.